srowley/ggity/ROADMAP.md

 ## v0.3
 * [COMPLETE] Internal overhaul to implement layers and split out stats (at least) from the geom context
 * [COMPLETE] Add `geom_text` to support data point labeling
-* Implement x_lim/y_lim
-* Draw legend on any side of the plot (top/left/bottom/right)
-* Support CSS styling (use themes, but via inline CSS to allow overrides via custom stylesheet)
+* [COMPLETE] Support CSS styling (use themes, but via inline CSS to allow overrides via custom stylesheet)
-* ggplot2-ify gridlines approach (breaks, minor breaks)
 * Ribbon/area geoms
 * Add other non-fillable shapes to shapes palette
 * Add fillable shapes to shapes palette